|SJ23 Tech Tip C07, (Reissued 2009-05-18, Bob Schimmel, Joe Thomas & Jim Thompson)|

 TANK MOUNTED ON THE PUSHPIT - Another common storage place is to clamp a 5 lb bottle to the stern rail or transom.
 This is not as elegant as a concealed storage compartment but definitely safe, serviceable and easy to install.
 A variation of this technique is to clamp the bottle upright at the aft end of the cockpit sole.
 This location is suitable ONLY if the cockpit drains through the transom.

-PROPANE (LPG) SUPPLY LINE INSTALLATION - Having decided on a storage place for your propane bottle, you also have to take into consideration the supply line.
+PROPANE (LPG) SUPPLY LINE INSTALLATION - Having decided on a storage place for your propane bottle, you next have to consider the supply line.
 Support and protect it along its full length and check it regularly for chafe and leaks.
 This being the case, it should be installed where it can easily be inspected.
 Consider one of the following safety tips:

 OXYGEN CONTENT - The Force 10